adamgranted/OSX-State_HA/readme.md

 3. Restart HA

-**NOTE: The entity will not appear in HA until after the state past being posted via the REST API**
+**NOTE: The entity will not appear in HA until after the state has been posted via the REST API**

 ## Hammerspoon Configuration